labgem/PPanGGOLiN/docs/user/writeGenomes.md

 CDS features have the following attributes:

 - **family:** ID of the gene family to which the gene belongs.
-- **partition:** The partition of the gene family, categorized as persistent, shell, or cloud.
+- **partition:** Partition of the gene family, categorized as persistent, shell, or cloud.
 - **module:** If the gene family belongs to a module, the module ID is specified with the key 'module.'
 - **rgp:** If the gene is part of a Region of Genomic Plasticity (RGP), the RGP name is specified with the key 'rgp.'